RegaipKURT/ScikitLearnWithFUN/README.md

 # ScikitLearnWithFUN

-#### This repository contains my jupyter notebooks and works during the Python Scikit-Learn Course from Fun-Mooc given by Inria.
+#### This repository contains my jupyter notebooks during the Python Scikit-Learn Course from Fun-Mooc given by Inria.

 #### FUN: France Université Numérique.
 (Digital University of France)
 #### Inria: France National Institute for Research in Digital Science and Technology.